Mohamd-Abdelkreem/HTML-CSS-Projects/README.md

 2- You can view the live version of the Pinnacle project here: [Live Preview](https://pinnacle-mohamed-abdelkareem.netlify.app/).

-_(Optional: Add a link here if you deployed it using GitHub Pages or any hosting platform)_

 ---

 Feel free to explore the code, clone the repo, and give feedback!